Bourkekev/ms4-power-fitness-gym/README.md

  - To provide an easy to use, online fitness shop, which and provides the shop owner with full CRUD functionality on products.
  - To improve my knowledge of Python and Django with a practical project.
  - To learn about Stripe and webhooks.
+ - To learn more about passing data from the font-end to the back-end and vice-versa, using AJAX and JSON.
  - To learn to deploy the web app through Heroku, and store media on Amazon Web Services.